-'New Zealand win cannot be our high point'
+'New Zealand win cannot be our peak'

 "The sense of confidence was there but we talked about just being calm and sticking to the process.
 There's all sorts of things that can go through your mind regarding thinking too far ahead as far as winning.

 "It's about the process of everything.
-Making sure that our exits are clean which they were, making sure our kicking game was spot on and it was great from time-to-time, and just keep playing.
+Making sure that our exits are clean, which they were, making sure our kicking game was spot on and it was great from time-to-time, and just keep playing.

 "Even in the last 10 minutes, we've seen so many sides against the All Blacks try to shut up shop but you've just got to keep playing, stick to the process of backing ourselves."